FAIMER is a non-profit foundation committed to improving world health through education.

 There are many approaches to achieving better health for all.
 FAIMER seeks to improve the health of communities by improving health professions education.

-FAIMER concentrates its efforts in developing regions in Asia, Africa, and Latin America, and focuses on three specific strategies: faculty development, targeted research that informs health workforce policy and practice, and development of data that advances educational quality improvement decisions.
+FAIMER concentrates its efforts in low-income regions in Asia, Africa, and Latin America, and focuses on three specific strategies: faculty development, targeted research that informs health workforce policy and practice, and development of data that advances educational quality improvement decisions.

 FAIMER participates in the global dialogue on improving international health professions education.
 We actively seek collaborations with a broad range of partners—local experts with whom we can share experiences and learn how to best respond to the needs of the communities.
 Through this collective exploration and problem-solving, we strive for tangible results from the activities that we believe will lead to healthier communities.